-Brea is an early career Research Fellow at BehaviourWorks and a qualified physiotherapist.
+Brea is an early career Research Fellow at BehaviourWorks and a practising physiotherapist.

-Brea was recently awarded a PhD.
-Her thesis was on physical activity promotion by physiotherapists (Federation University Australia).
-She also holds Bachelor’s degrees in Biomedical Science from Deakin University and Health Science from La Trobe University, and a Master’s degree in Physiotherapy from La Trobe University.
+Brea also holds a Bachelor’s degree in Biomedical Science from Deakin University and Health Science from La Trobe University and a Master’s degree in Physiotherapy from La Trobe University.

 As a generalist researcher, Brea’s current research and research methods include literature reviews and coordinating both interview and survey studies.
-Brea has two published systematic reviews as first author and presented at several local and international conferences and engages with industry by delivering professional development seminars.
+Brea has several peer-reviewed publications as first author, has presented at several local and international conferences and engages with industry by delivering professional development seminars.

 In her spare time, Brea loves spending time with her husband and daughter.
 She also enjoys heading to the gym to build up a sweat and keep herself fit and healthy.
 Brea has run several marathons and rode her bike from Melbourne to Sydney in 2011 to raise money for Multiple Sclerosis research.
 Her personal commitment to physical activity and health strengthens her passion for research that focuses on health promotion.